 Why I Don’t Eat Shellfish

 I am frequently asked about consuming shellfish.
-I personally do not consume shellfish as my parents raised me following many Jewish cultures as our intention was and still is to live like Jesus lived.
+I personally do not consume shellfish as my parents raised me following many Jewish cultures as our intention was and still is to live like Yeshua (Hebrew for Jesus) lived.
 Growing up, I followed this nutritional law because I was told so.

 As an adult, I have made this decision after researching Biblical practices as well as nutrition and toxicity.
 Although many spiritual leaders consume pork and shellfish, I don’t believe these foods are necessarily helping improve their mental, spiritual or emotional health.
 In this article, I go through the reasons why I don’t eat shellfish.